crystaldba/postgres-mcp/README.md

 The simplest way provide integrity is to ensure that all SQL executed against the database is read-only.
 One way to do this is by creating a database user with read-only access permissions.
-While this is a good approach, in practice many find this cumbersome.
+While this is a good approach many find this cumbersome in practice.
 Postgres does not provide a way to place a connection or session into read-only mode, so Postgres Pro uses a more complex approach to ensure read-only SQL execution on top of a read-write connection.

 Postgres provides a read-only transaction mode that prevents data and schema modifications.